 See the WOLF XMC Products Grid

-The XMC mezzanine format is an evolution of the previous PMC (PCI mezzanine card) format.
+The XMC mezzanine format defined in VITA 42 is an evolution of the previous PMC (PCI mezzanine card) format.
 The XMC specification extends PMC with the addition of new connectors which support gigabit serial interfaces plus alternative I/O standards.

-The XMC connector is a pin-socket connector with 114 pins arranged in a 6 x 9 array.
+The XMC connector is a pin-socket connector with 114 pins arranged in a 6 x 19 array.
 A single-width XMC module can have one or two 114 pin connectors (P15 and P16).
 It can optionally include PMC connectors (P11 to P14) for legacy compatibility.
 Standard XMC dimensions are 74mm by 149mm.
 There are also provisions for a shortened depth card layout, with 124 to 139mm depths.

 The primary XMC connector (P15) is reserved for serial links, power, and other pre-defined functions.
 The secondary XMC connector (P16) provides user-defined pins which can include video I/O.

-- The XMC 1.0 and 2.0 connectors use the same footprint but are not intermateable.
+- The XMC 1.0, 2.0 and XMC+ connectors use the same footprint but are not intermateable.

 - The XMC 2.0 connector was designed to be more rugged compared to the XMC 1.0 connector, and it has been electrically characterized to support higher frequencies (and therefore, data throughputs)

 - The XMC 2.0 connector is an off-white color, to make it easy to visually differentiate it from the black XMC 1.0 connector.

 - The standard stacking height of an XMC 1.0 connector is 10mm (allowing it to fit on a carrier board with a slot pitch of 0.8 inch) or 12 mm (allowing it to fit on a carrier board with a slot pitch of 1.0 inch).